Richard Bertram

 Current Research

 Hormones are often secreted from endocrine cells in a pulsatile manner, and downstream targets respond optimally to pulsatile input, demonstrating a physiological significance of this pattern of secretion.
-One focus of the research done in my lab is the biophysical mechanisms underlying this pulsatility.
-Much of our work is on insulin-secreting beta cells that are located in pancreatic islets of Langerhans, and on cells of the pituitary gland that secrete hormones related to reproduction and stress.
-The other major focus of my lab is on mechanisms through which networks of neurons produce patterned behavior.
-In particular, we are examining the neural basis of birdsong production in the zebra finch, which serves as an excellent model system for learned patterned behavior.
-The techniques used in my lab are largely mathematical or computational, typically done in close collaboration with experimental labs.
+One focus of the research done in Richard Bertram's lab is the biophysical mechanisms underlying this pulsatility.
+Much of their work is on insulin-secreting beta cells that are located in pancreatic islets of Langerhans, and on cells of the pituitary gland that secrete hormones related to reproduction and stress.
+The other major focus of his lab is on mechanisms through which networks of neurons produce patterned behavior.
+In particular, they are examining the neural basis of birdsong production in the zebra finch, which serves as an excellent model system for learned patterned behavior.
+The techniques used in the lab are largely mathematical or computational, typically done in close collaboration with experimental labs.